How Clipcroft Works

 What stays on our servers

-The server does not store: your text content, your files, your clipboard history, or any metadata about what you shared.
+Our servers do not store: your text content, your files, your clipboard history, or any metadata about what you shared.
 A shared clipboard exists only while at least one browser has it open.
 When the last tab closes, the session ends.

 What you can share